 Why You Should Be Saving Seeds From Your Garden

 We buy from these because we are non-GMO, organic, sustenance farmers.
 We support their efforts, and we get quality, non-GMO seeds from them.
+There are other suppliers out there, so find those you have confidence in and enjoy doing business with.

 Plant Families and Seed Saving